jup-ag/space-station/docs/2-apis/1-swap-api.md

+---
+description: Recommended way to interact with Jupiter
+---
 # Swap API (Recommended)

 We offer an API and an SDK, but, we recommend that integrators use our API.
 The API offers several benefits: